MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ```

 The `T::LSEEK` comes from a generic bound, as with the minimal example, this function-pointer comes from
-a struct, which is bounded on a struct implementing a trait.
+a struct which implements a trait.

 The definition of the generated `proc_ops` looks like this:
 ```rust